Child euthanasia: Dr. Haiselden and Baby Bollinger

-Baby Bollinger was born in 1915 at the German-American Hospital in Chicago, IL.
+Baby Bollinger was born in 1915 at the German-American Hospital in Chicago, Illinois.
 Characterized by various physical abnormalities, surgeon Harry J. Haiselden advised the Bollinger parents to forgo the surgery that could have saved the baby's life.
 Dr. Haiselden believed it is "our duty to defend ourselves and future generations against the mentally defective."
 Five days after foregoing surgery, Baby Bollinger died.

 Haiselden, then, brought this case to the public through a press conference and argued in defense of the Bollinger case: first, a merciful death is more humane than a life of suffering, and second, it is our responsibility to protect our society from the burden of certain disabilities.
 Haiselden drew supporters and critics alike through his support for euthanasia in the United States.
 Unlike Jack Kevorkian, Haiselden did not assist patients who wished to be euthanized.
 Instead, Haiselden chose to euthanize babies who were born with deformities and began advocating aggressively.
 Following the Bollinger case, Haiselden began withholding life-saving treatment from other disabled babies, in addition to campaigning for the euthanizing of the terminally ill.

 Baby Doe regulations

-On April 9, 1982, in Bloomington, IN, "Baby Doe" was born with Down syndrome and a tracheoesophogeal fistula (TEF).
+On April 9, 1982, in Bloomington, Indiana, "Baby Doe" was born with Down syndrome and a tracheoesophogeal fistula (TEF).
 While knowing surgical intervention to resolve the TEF is a relatively standard procedure and essential to live, the baby's parents and obstetrician chose against it.
 This decision, met with resistance from other attending physicians, ultimately led to a court trial.
 The court determined that the parents were free to decline the surgery their baby needed because of mixed expert opinions of the hospital doctors.
 Baby Doe died six days later.
-This case quickly became a nation-wide debate and garnered the attention from then U.S. Surgeon General, Dr. C. Everett Koop.
+This case quickly became a nationwide debate in the U.S. and garnered the attention from then U.S. Surgeon General, Dr. C. Everett Koop.
 Koop, a pro-life proponent and retired pediatric surgeon, condemned the court ruling.

 One year later, the Reagan administration orchestrated new regulation creating the "Baby Doe Squads" and toll-free hotline to answer any complaint concerning potential abuse of a disabled infant.
 Known as the Baby Doe regulations, these were eventually overturned.
 In 1984, Congress legislated additional amendments to the Child Abuse Protection and Treatment Act (CAPTA) outlawing the withholding of necessity-based medical care, specifically noting "appropriate nutrition, hydration, and medication," from disabled neonates unless "(A) the infant is chronically and irreversibly comatose; (B) the provision of such treatment would (i) merely prolong dying, (ii) not be effective in ameliorating or correcting all of the infant's life-threatening conditions, or (iii) otherwise be futile in terms of the survival of the infant; or (C) the provision of such treatment would be virtually futile in terms of the survival of the infant and the treatment itself under such circumstances would be inhumane."